 - Once the sauce starts boiling add the pork tenderloin, reduce heat and simmer, about 20-25 minutes.
 Turning meat halfway the cooking time.
 Stir occasionally to avoid the sauce from sticking to the bottom.

-- Remove skillet from heat and let pork rest in the sauce for 5 minutes, then slice ½ inch thick.
+- Remove skillet from heat and let pork rest in the sauce for 5 minutes, then cut into ½ inch thick slices.
 Serve, with rice or black beans and drizzled pork meat with the peanut sauce.

 Nina